zetxx/migration-collection/README.md

 - `parser` - parses imported file
 - `ledger` - do the migration, acquire locks, check if migration is executed, execute it, and write it down
+- `end` executes at the end, no mather if error was raised or migration succeeded

 ## Examples - in example dir